 Spend quality time with your family in your household

-While you may get some moans and groans about spending family time, encourage your family and you take a leadership role in making it happened.
-In the end, the family will appreciate it and hold these memories close.
-Embrace this time together, you may not get this time again.
+While you may get some moans and groans about spending family time, encourage your family and take a leadership role in making it happen.
+Ultimately, the family will appreciate it and hold these memories close.

 Connect with Self

-Sometimes we just need time to ourselves to reflect or quiet or minds.
+Sometimes, we need time to ourselves to reflect or quiet our minds.
 Take some time to journal or meditate for 15 minutes a day.
 If 15 minutes feels daunting, start off with 5 minutes and work your way up.
-You can take a walk around the block while keeping physical distance from others.
+You can also connect with yourself by taking a walk around the block.
 Enjoy the time to be with your own thoughts, breathe, and be mindful.
-Quieting our mind and having self-reflection can be rejuvenating and allows us to bring our best self to our relationships.
+Quieting our minds and having self-reflection can be rejuvenating and allow us to bring our best selves to our relationships.